chwdy/academic-site/content/authors/DiweiZhu/_index.md

 With the advent of AI and machine learning, my feeling for the data and its use has solidified.
 This is exactly what I want to do!
 It makes me feel astonished at how vast amounts of data can be made use of in such benefiting ways.
 What first started as a novice learning took the form of a passion, a desire to decode and understand the technology to its core.

-I am passionate about Data Analytics, Business Analytics, and Product Development, and I look forward to harnessing every opportunity to learn better.
+I am passionate about Data Analytics, Business Analytics, and Programming, and I look forward to harnessing every opportunity to learn better.

-- Currently seeking opportunities for Business/ Data Analysts, consultant, and Frontend developer
+- Currently seeking opportunities for Business/ Data Analysts, consultant, and Business Intelligence Engineer
 - Current student of Industrial engineering at NYU, expect to graduate in May 2021

 The following are my technical abilities:
-- Programming languages : HTML, CSS, JavaScript
+- Programming - Python, R, SQL, HTML, CSS, JavaScript
+- Data Visualization - Tableau(certified), Seaborn, Matplotlib
-- Front End frameworks: Node.JS and ReactJS
+- Front End frameworks - Node.JS and ReactJS

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "Diwei_Zhu_NYU_IE_9178646724_210306-everything.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "Diwei_Zhu_NYU_IE_9178646724_210418-DA.pdf" "newtab" >}}resumé{{< /staticref >}}.